gloriatheanalyst/Customer-Journey-Conversion-Funnel-Analysis/README.md

 - No information on marketing campaigns
 - Funnel stages are assumed based on PageType sequence

-These limitations affect how broadly the findings can be generalized.

 ### 15. Conclusion

 This project successfully analyzed user behavior across an e-commerce customer journey.
-By combining Python-based EDA with Power BI funnel visualization, we identified key drop-off points, behavioral insights, and actionable recommendations.
+By combining Python-based EDA with Power BI funnel visualization, it identified key drop-off points, behavioral insights, and actionable recommendations.
 These insights can greatly support strategic decisions in UX improvement, marketing targeting, and funnel optimization.